ZakarFin/zakarfin.github.io/snippets/wsl.md

 ### Postgres on WSL - pgAdmin on Win10 / connection issues

 Connect using 127.0.0.1 instead of localhost.
-Otherwise query tool doesn't work on pgAdmin.
+Otherwise query tool doesn't start on pgAdmin.

-Note!
-Having automatic management of Virtual Memory/paging file size (tip 1) might also result in postgresql not starting, saying the data files are corrupted.
-Googling around suggests that these help (/etc/postgresql/10/main/postgresql.conf), but they did NOT in my case (disabling auto page sizing fixed the issue for me):
+### Postgres on WSL startup issues

+Getting messages like these on startup:

+    [1332] PANIC:  could not flush dirty data: Function not implemented [1331] LOG:  startup process (PID 1332) was terminated by signal 6: Aborted [1331] LOG:  aborting startup due to startup process failure [1331] LOG:  database system is shut down

+Googling around suggests that these help (/etc/postgresql/10/main/postgresql.conf):

     # https://www.postgresql.org/message-id/flat/CA%2BmCpegfOUph2U4ZADtQT16dfbkjjYNJL1bSTWErsazaFjQW9A%40mail.gmail.com